p-koo/residualbind/README.md

 # ResidualBind package overview

 The ResidualBind is a python package that uses TensorFlow for DNN training and model interpretability with global importance analysis.
+This repository contains scripts to reproduce results from "Global Importance Analysis: A Method to Quantify Importance of Genomic Features in Deep Neural Networks" by Koo et al.

 #### Dependencies